Are you searching for online proofreading jobs as an extra side hustle? Good. You are in the right place.

 LifeTips will hire you as in-house editorial support staff to proofread content for the web.

 To do that, you need some experience in writing content for search engines.

 The good thing with working here is that you are entitled to full medical benefits in addition to your basic proofreading job salary.

 You can apply to Lifetips proofreading and editing job positions right on their site.

 Indeed is one of the most popular job listing sites online.
-And you can get a whole list of jobs with good pays on Indeed and one of such is online editing jobs.

 Other related posts to check out: